 Secure your smartphone, tablet and laptop with a unique password.
 And if your devices are set to connect to Wi-Fi automatically, be cautious of the information stored in each gadget, because if scammers can get to it, they will.

-If a criminal steals your debit card info, your bank account could be emptied before you even realize the info was stolen.
+If a criminal steals your debit card information, your bank account could be emptied before you even realize anything was stolen.

-The best way to protect yourself from identity theft is by freezing your credit reports.
+The best way to protect yourself from identity theft is by freezing your credit.

 A credit freeze allows you to seal your credit reports so no new applications for credit can be initiated in your name without your knowledge.
-Freezing your credit files has no impact whatsoever on your existing lines of credit, such as credit cards.
+Freezing your credit has no impact whatsoever on your existing lines of credit, such as credit cards.
 You can continue to use them as you regularly would even when your credit is frozen.
-Here’s more on how and why you should freeze your credit.